HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_17/Exercise_17_09/Exercise_17_09.md

 ```
 #####Answer
 (a)
-Decimal 32 corresponds to the binary 10 0000.
-So the bitset will contain this plus a bunch of zeroes to fill up a total of 64 bits:
+Decimal 32 corresponds to the binary 10 0000, so the bitset will contain this plus a bunch of zeroes to fill up to a total of 64 bits:
 ```cpp
 0000000000000000000000000000000000000000000000000000000000100000
 ```